Alderman Lawson posts plans for Boutique hotel at Halsted and Aldine in Lake View

-Riu Plaza Hotel shoots up from Streeterville
+Hotel Riu Plaza Chicago shoots up from Streeterville

-Photos from this week, and late March
+Photos of Hotel Riu Chicago Plaza construction from two visits; from this week, and from late March:

 With caissons in the ground, it’s pile-driving time at RIU Plaza Hotel